hyphanet/website/README.md

 Some of the icons from ionicons may be licensed CC BY 4.0.

-assets/js/jquery.isotope.js : GPLv3
+assets/js/jquery.isotope.js: GPLv3

 This README.md is copyright Gerard Krol, licensed GFDL/CC-BY-SA 4.0/GPLv2+

 So what would the license on the generated files be?
-The HTML pages are GDFL (stronger than MIT).
+The HTML pages are GFDL (stronger than MIT).
 All other files retain their own licenses.
-It would however not be possible to create a unified whole of the software as the GPLv3 and the GDFL are not compatible.
+It would however not be possible to create a unified whole of the software as the GPLv3 and the GFDL are not compatible.

 ## FAQ ##